 - 1. A written proposal to amend the By-laws, stating the specific language of the amendment may be mad the subject of a motion to amend offered at any general meeting. - 2.
 The proposed amendment will be read once in an open meeting, and discussion after the reading will be subject to limitation deemed necessary by the President. - 3.
 A second reading of the proposed amendment will be scheduled by the President.
-A vote for or against the proposed amendment will be ordered following the second reading.
-A two-thirds affirmative vote shall be required by those eligible and present at the meeting for ratification of the amendment. - 4.
+A vote by the Board of Directors for or against the proposed amendment will be conducted following the second reading.
+Provided a quorum exists, a two-thirds affirmative vote shall be required by those Board of Directors who are present at the meeting for ratification of the amendment. - 4.
 Approved amendments are effective immediately unless otherwise specified.
-Publications of the By-laws, as amended, will be on an annual basis.